AndyFilter/QuizizzSupport/README.md

  - Put your mouse over a question / answer with an image / math equation to **see the image**

 # Questions and Issues
 If you have any kind of question or issue to report.
-Join the [discord server](https://discord.gg/68ttDh42Ee) and ask anything, or just on **GitHub**
+Join the [discord server](https://discord.gg/68ttDh42Ee) and ask anything.

 # Edits & Forks
 Feel free to fork the project and tweak, fix, add to the code.
-I tried to add as many **useful comments** to the code as it's possible, so code should be **easy to read** even though it was **written in just a few hours**.
+I tried to add as many **useful comments** to the code as it's possible, so code should be **not that hard to read** even though it was **written in a hurry**.
-I'll be fixing and adding to the code myself, when I'll see a need to.
+I do not plan of further updates, but who knows, just **don't expect any updates from me**.

 # Support for me!
 Buy me a coffee if you think I earned it! **Any amount means a lot** for me, please **consider donating** if you can.